Ace-86/amara/README.md

 # amara
 Artificially Managed AI Responsive Assistant

 Personal project to create a AI virtual assistant.
 Using python for my backend and react for the front.
-Utilizing a sql database for ai learning purposes.
+Utilizing a sql database for ai learning.

 Features
 ----------------------------